OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 ## Add a contributor

-Some contributors may wish to be listed as a contributor on the [README](./README.md#contributors) file and the Open Terms Archive [website](https://opentermsarchive.org/about).
+Contributors to Open Terms Archive are listed publicly on the website.

 ### For contributors with a GitHub account